-Department of Behavioral Health ADVANCE PAYMENT REQUEST FORM I. GRANTEE AND GRANT IDENTIFICATION Organization/Applicant Name: RFA No.: RFA Title: II.
-FUNDING AWARD & ADVANCE dvance Requested: \$ f the first 30 days or 25% of the award) Percent of Total Award: ( )% An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
+Department of Behavioral Health ADVANCE PAYMENT REQUEST FORM I. GRANTEE AND GRANT IDENTIFICATIO I. GRANTEE AND GRANT IDENTIFICATION Organization/Applicant Name: Organization/Applicant Name: RFA No.: RFA Title: II.
+FUNDING AWARD & ADVANCE Advance Requested: \$ (Amount allowed is the lesser o f the first 30 days or 25% of the award) Percent of Total Award: ( )% An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
 The advanced funds shall be spent by the awarded grantee within the same DC Government fiscal year during which the advance is made.
 Only one advance payment can be made per grant each fiscal year.
 If the awarded requests a second advance for a subsequent fiscal year, each advance shall be reviewed for approval.
 The use of an advance payment shall be consistent with all terms and conditions of the grant.
 III.
 ADVANCE PAYMENT SPENDING PLAN in section V of this form.
-TIMELINE NARRATIVE IF attached separatel y, it must be signed by the repres entatives identified IV.
-TERMS AND CONDITIONS The applicant must submit a statement of need for The applicant must submit documentation of the use fiscal monitor before the end of the grant perfor- use the advanced funds in accordance with all the mance period, or sooner, if explicitly request Identify the type of documentation that will be sub Receipts Paid invoices General The DBH grant project director will withhold the fin ancelled checks Other until documentation supporting use of the advance p r duvanced of op to 25% of the g run uwuru (whichever is higher) V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the app licant organization and a m authorized to subr nit this Advance Payment Request on behalf of the applicant.
-Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board of the applicant.
-Directors of the applicant t organization and a m authorized to submit this Advar ce Payment Request on behalf of Signature: Date: Print Name: Print Name: Title: VI.
-THIS SECTION IS FOR DBH APPROVAL ONLY Notification of need for the advance payment was included in the original application Approved Advanced Amount: \$ 1 Project Director Approval Signature: Print Name: Date: Chief Operating Officer Approval Signature: Print Name: Date: Initial the checkbox below to acknowledge advanced payment approval.
-Grants Management Division Print Name: Date: Administrative Services Manager Print Name: Date: Office of the Chief Financial Officer Print Name: Date:
+I/TIMELINE NARRATIVE IF attached separatel y, it must be signed by the repres entatives identified IV.
+TERMS AND CONDITIONS r the energified groups of a advance navment (pl acco attach and sign) The applicant must submit a statement of need for The applicant must submit documentation of the u 101 10 10 10 10 10 10 10 10 10 10 10 10 H grant project director and /or fiscal monitor before the end of the grant perfo use the advanced funds in accordance with all th rmance period, or sooner, if explicitly request Identify the type of documentation that will be su an include set of Receipts Paid invoices Genera The DBH grant project director will withhold the fi ancelled checks Other arant award (whichever is higher) until documentation supporting use of the advance and a second second second second second second · · · · · · · · · · · · · · · · · · · ,, V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the ap plicant organization and a m authorized to subr nit this Advance Payment Request on behalf of the applicant.
+Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board o the applicant.
+Directors of the applican t organization and a m authorized to submit this Adva nce Payment Request on behalf of Signature: Date: Print Name: Title: VI.
+THIS SECTION IS FOR DBH APPROVA Notification of need for the advance payment wa oplication Yes No Approved Advanced Amount: \$ Project Director Approval Signature: Print Name: Date: Chief Operating Officer Approval Print Name: Date: Signature: the checkbox below to ack payment approval.
+Grants Management Division Print Name: Date: Administrative Services Manager Print Name: Date: Office of the Chief Financial Officer Office of the Chief Financial Officer Print Name: Date: